 On February 4, 2015, Staples and Office Depot entered into the Staples Merger Agreement under which the companies would combine in a stock and cash transaction.
-On February 9, 2015, a putative class action lawsuit was filed by purported Office Depot shareholders in the Court of Chancery of the State of Delaware ("Court") challenging the transaction and alleging that the defendant companies-Office Depot, Staples, Merger Sub, and Starboard Value LPand individual members of Office Depot's Board of Directors violated applicable laws by breaching their fiduciary duties and/or aiding and abetting such breaches.
-The plaintiffs in David Raul, v.
-Office Depot, Inc. et al. seek, among other things, injunctive relief and rescission, as well as fees and costs.
-Subsequently, eight other lawsuits were filed in the Court of Chancery of the State of Delaware making similar allegations, namely Beth Koeneke v.
-Office Depot, Inc. et al., Jamison Miller v.
-Office Depot, Inc. et al., Eric R. Gilbert v.
-Office Depot, Inc. et al., The Feivel and Helene Gottlieb Defined Benefit Pension Plan v.
-Office Depot, et al., Charles Miller v.
-Smith et al., David Max v.
-Office Depot, Inc. et al., Patrick Connors v.
-Office Depot, Inc. and Steve Renous v.
-Smith et al. The Court subsequently consolidated all of the Delaware cases and named Jamison Miller and Steve Renous as co-plaintiffs and ordered the plaintiffs to file an amended consolidated complaint.
+Beginning on February 9, 2015, a number of putative class action lawsuits were filed by purported Office Depot stockholders in the Court of Chancery of the State of Delaware ("Court") challenging the transaction and alleging that the defendant companies-Office Depot, Staples, Merger Sub, and Starboard Value LP- and individual members of Office Depot's Board of Directors violated applicable laws by breaching their fiduciary duties and/or aiding and abetting such breaches.
+The plaintiffs sought, among other things, injunctive relief and rescission, as well as fees and costs.
+The Court subsequently consolidated all nine of the Delaware cases and named Jamison Miller and Steve Renous as lead plaintiffs.
 The consolidated case is named In re Office Depot, Inc. Stockholders Litigation Consolidated, C.A.
 No. 10655-CB.
-After limited discovery, the plaintiffs and defendants agreed on certain additional disclosures to the Company's definitive proxy statement filed on May 18, 2015, which were made in an 8-K filing on June 5, 2015, and the plaintiffs withdrew from the calendar their planned motion to preliminarily enjoin the stockholder vote on the merger.
-The parties have agreed that the defendants need not respond to the current complaint.
+After limited discovery, the plaintiffs and defendants agreed on certain additional disclosures to the Company's definitive proxy statement filed on May 18, 2015, which were made in a Form 8-K filing on June 5, 2015, and the plaintiffs withdrew from the calendar their planned motion to preliminarily enjoin the stockholder vote on the merger.
+On September 18, 2015, the Delaware Court of Chancery approved a stipulation under which lead plaintiffs voluntarily dismissed the action with prejudice as to themselves and without prejudice as to the putative class members.
+The Court retained jurisdiction solely for the purpose of adjudicating lead plaintiffs' counsel's anticipated application for an award of attorneys' fees and reimbursement expenses in connection with the disclosures in the June 5, 2015 Form 8-K. The Company subsequently agreed to pay \$0.5 million to lead plaintiffs' counsel for attorneys' fees and expenses in full satisfaction of their claim for attorneys' fees and expenses in the action.
 Additionally, in February 2015, two lawsuits were filed in Palm Beach County Circuit Court, namely Keny Petit-Frere v.
 Office Depot, Inc., et al. and John Sweatman v.
 Office Depot, Inc., et al. making the same allegations as in the Delaware actions.
 The lawsuits generally sought injunctive relief enjoining the consummation of the transaction, rescission of the transaction in the event it is consummated, damages, fees, costs, and other remedies.
 Office Depot filed a motion to dismiss the Florida lawsuits for improper venue, and that motion was granted on May 15, 2015.